 Los Angeles has some great outdoor shopping areas and shopping districts.
+Some of the old indoor malls have removed the communal roof to become outdoor malls.
 There are also plenty of neighborhood malls built in the 1950s to 70s that look just like malls in the rest of the country.
 The indoor shopping malls listed here are only those worthy of being considered a "destination mall," either by virtue of their location or what they have to offer serious mall shoppers.

 South Coast Plaza is Orange County

-The Beverly Center is located in West Los Angeles between Beverly Hills and Hollywood.
+.
 There are over 160 brand name stores including Hugo Boss, Dior, Coach and Diesel.
-Anchor stores are Macys and Bloomingdales.
-Foreign language directories and translators are available in Spanish and Japanese through Guest Services.
+Anchor stores are Macy’s and Bloomingdale’s.
+Foreign language directories and translators are available in Spanish, Japanese and Chinese through Guest Services.
 Special tourism promotions are available including hotel shuttle service, fashion consultations, spa packages and dining discounts.

-The Glendale Galleria is a large indoor mall with more than 260 stores and restaurants on three levels.
+is a large indoor mall with more than 260 stores and restaurants on three levels.
 Anchor department stores are JCPenney, Nordstrom, Mervyn's, and Macy's.
-Theyve added Coach and BEBE to the traditional Ann Taylor and Casual Corner.
-Plenty of mens apparel and gadget shops, teen interest and kid stuff to keep the whole family happy.
+They’ve added Coach and BEBE to the traditional Ann Taylor and Casual Corner.
+Plenty of men’s apparel and gadget shops, teen interest and kid stuff to keep the whole family happy.
 Valet parking on weekends.